ludlovian/configure/README.md

 - the default object
 - environment variables

+Environment variables overwrite defaults

+### Variable names

 The environment variables should be in `SNAKE_UPPER_CASE` prefixed with the given `PREFIX_`.

-They will be converted to `camelCase`.
+They will be converted to `camelCase`, which is how they appear in the object returned.

-In addition:
+### Value conversion

+Environment variables will be converted as follows:
+- Number-y strings will become numbers
+- The strings `true` and `false` will be turned into Booleans
-- things that like numbers or `true`/`false` will be converted automagically
+- Strings that look like short durations - e.g. `15s` or `2m` - will be converted to milliseconds

-- durations like `10m` will be converted too if given as a string.
-This is also true for the defaults object
+Default variables will only have the duration convenience conversion

+### Referring to other variables

+If a value given is a function, it will be called with the configuration object.

+The return value will be used as the value for this variable

 ## config